cam8001/win-lin-rds-cdk-python/README.md

 Python CDK stack deploying a secure, private infrastructure environment in **ap-southeast-6** (Asia Pacific - New Zealand).

+This IS NOT designed for production use, its merely an experiment to show the use of cdk with Python in the AWS New Zealand region.
+You are responsbiel for testing, securing, and optimizing this code.
+Deployment of the stack will incur charges in your account.

 Notes:

 - Rocky Linux AMIs are not available in NZL region as of this writing.
 We use RHEL instead.